Madhav008/IPOStatus/README.md

         [] Create a cron job to delete of the screenshot.png [*] Check for the user count
     [*] Create the Footer and Dashboard Page
     [*] Add the Logout
-    [] Create a cron job to refill the user count
     [*] Add the users
     [*] Add the total count
     [*] Add the remaning day count
     [*] Add the remaning total count
+    [*] Create a cron job to refill the user count
+    [*] Create the code to cahe once checked pan

-    [] Made a PDF
+    [] Add the red color if there is the reason in excel [] Made a PDF
     [] Made a performa